 Loss ratios for this segment were 75.2%, 76.0% and 70.6% in 2008, 2007 and 2006, respectively.
 During 2008, a block of business was recaptured which had the effect of lowering the loss ratio.
 Excluding this recapture, the loss ratio for 2008 was 77.0%.
 The increase in the loss ratios for 2008 and 2007 was primarily due to unfavorable claims experience in the UK and South Africa.
 Policy acquisition costs and other insurance expenses as a percentage of net premiums represented 9.8%, 12.5% and 15.3% for 2008, 2007 and 2006, respectively.
-Excluding the aforementioned recapture, policy acquisition costs and other insurance expenses as a percentage of net premiums was 8.8% in 2008.
-These percentages fluctuate due to timing of client company reporting, variations in the mixture of business being reinsured and the relative maturity of the business.
+Excluding the aforementioned recapture, policy acquisition costs and other insurance expenses as a percentage of net premiums represented of timing of client company reporting, variations in the mixture of business being reinsured and the relative maturity of the business.
 In addition, as the segment grows, renewal premiums, which have lower allowances than first-year premiums, represent a greater percentage of the total net premiums.